ahmadimtcs/assignment/README.md

 # Assignment

+> Please fork this repository and create a pull request for review.

 ## Introduction
 We need to track the current weather details about the city we are currently living in.